Economic development incentive: Criticism

-A Response to These Criticisms
+Response

-Negative commentary about economic development incentives can result in sweeping generalizations, without distinguishing the incentives used, the public policy goals sought, or the transaction participants involved.
-Federal, state and local governmental bodies by their nature have individual agendas in adoption of economic development programs, although they may be complementary.
+Federal, state, and local governmental bodies, by their nature, have individual agendas in the adoption of economic development programs, although they may be complementary.
 For instance, a state may promulgate legislation, mindful of its economic base as a whole, while regional development consortiums and local public bodies primarily focus their attention on more local considerations.

-Economic development incentives vary in purpose and by type.
-For instance, a utility incentive designed to foster economic development in a local community has distinctive characteristics and goals from an ad valorem property tax incentive used to encourage redevelopment of blighted areas in that community.
-Similarly, state tax incentives directed toward capital investment are different from state income tax credits based on employment.
+Economic development incentives vary in purpose and type.
+For instance, a utility incentive designed to foster economic development in a local community has distinctive characteristics and goals from an ad valorem property tax incentive used to encourage the redevelopment of blighted areas in that community.

-Certain commentators view business operations or facilities as fungible objects, easily portable from one jurisdiction or community to another.
-Business relocations can, in fact, require significant investment, resources and personnel for planning and implementation.
-They can be disruptive to the business and undermine morale of employees, if not properly managed.
-Therefore, such decisions are not made lightly by businesses, irrespective of the availability of incentives to facilitate them.

-In addition, economic development incentives should not be viewed as merely promoting static business activity, but as structures promoting and capturing organic growth of the recipient at the project level and indirectly promoting growth of related businesses.
-Public officials no doubt have this expectation in mind by authorizing economic development programs, even in business and employment retention incentives.
+Economic development incentives may also be viewed as merely promoting static business activity but as structures promoting and capturing the organic growth of the recipient at the project level and indirectly promoting the growth of related businesses.
+Public officials likely have this expectation in mind when authorizing economic development programs.

-Critics of these programs also do not fully appreciate the increasing reliance of the private sector in today's business environment on economic development incentives for business expansion or retention.
-Incentive packages can constitute a meaningful contribution toward project investment.
-Consequently, business enterprises with incentive experience, frequently will include incentives as part of project site selection checklists and will treat them as relevant budget line items.
-As a case in point, a recipient relies on incentives to offset higher development or operation costs (i.e., site or labor costs) in its selection of a location for a new project.
-The emergence of public-private partnerships reflects the importance that the private enterprises place on the availability of economic development incentives under these initiatives.
+An argument has been made about the increasing reliance of the private sector in today's business environment on economic development incentives for business expansion or retention.

-Furthermore, the sporadic occurrence of mismanagement or misuse of these programs by either public officials or private enterprises should not be used to undermine their efficacy to promote economic development as a whole.
-The inclusion of tighter prequalification criteria and effective control and other measures in economic development transactions by public bodies and other sponsors should mitigate many of these anomalies.
+The sporadic occurrence of mismanagement or misuse of these programs by either public officials or private enterprises also often comes up.
+Oppositions, however, insist that this should not undermine their efficacy in promoting economic development as a whole.